 Hibu is an international company offering website design and online marketing services for local businesses big and small.
 Operated by the Yellow Pages, Hibu relies on the brand of its parent company for trust.
 Used by thousands of businesses across the world, you would be forgiven for thinking Hibu is your one-stop solution to your online marketing needs.
 However Hibu isn’t necessarily the answer to all of your problems.
+In fact, they may create a few.
 Take a look at our Hibu website review to learn more.

 If you are already a Hibu customer, you will be fully aware of how much they charge for their service.
 Hibu offers a complete package, with everything you would expect from an online marketing package.